schooldataservices/illuminate_pyspark_icef/README.md

 3. **Execution**:

-   After running the container, the Spark job (`illuminate_pipeline.py`) will execute within the Docker container, fetching assessment results, processing them using Spark, and saving the results to the specified directories.
+   After running the container, the threaded job (`illuminate_pipeline.py`) will execute within the Docker container, fetching assessment results, processing them using Python threading, and saving the results to the specified directories.

 4. **Output**: